lealceldeiro/gems/README.md

 * Lambdas lack names and documentation; if a computation isn’t self-explanatory, or exceeds a few lines, don’t put it in a lambda.
 * You should rarely, if ever, serialize a lambda.
 * Don’t use anonymous classes for function objects unless you have to create instances of types that aren’t functional interfaces.

+### Item 43: Prefer method references to lambdas

+* Where method references are shorter and clearer, use them; where they aren’t, stick with lambdas.